Relative pronouns refer to something previously mentioned. In French, the equivalent of what/which can be ce que.

 Il croit ce que la télé lui raconte.He believes what the TV tells him.

-How to know when to use ce que instead of ce qui in French
+When to use ce que instead of ce qui

 The pattern to spot is that we use ce que when the next word is a subject pronoun (je/tu/il etc.) or a noun.